 When these signs are prevalent and your foundation is sinking or settling, there is really only one permanent and ideal solution to the problem: foundation piers.
 We will use one of two types of piers depending on the situation and what we determine to be the best for your home.

 The two types of piers in Omaha are push piers and helical piers.
 The push piers are inserted a few feet at a time using a hydraulic press and they go all the way down to bedrock to offload the weight of your home from the soil onto the piers.
 These work best in what is relatively softer soil and are used when we don't think the soil will ever have the capacity to properly support your home.
 The helical piers perform the same job but differently.
 They are shaped with threads like a large screw and will be able to support weight on the threads and do not have to be installed as far down as push piers.
 They are installed by screwing them into the ground below your foundation until we are certain they can support the weight and the foundation is rested on them.

 Regardless of whether you choose push or helical piers for your Omaha home, they serve the same purpose: to support the weight of your home and prevent future settlement.

 If you notice your basement walls have cracks and are bowing inward, this is an issue that needs to be addressed quickly.
 If the problem gets worse, you can find your walls unable to support your home and major damage can occur.
 If you are unsure about the status of your basement walls, head over to our bowed wall repair page for more information.

 In addition to our foundation and wall repairs, we offer comprehensive basement waterproofing services as well as crawl space repair services.
 Please visit their respective pages for more information.

-If you've noticed any of the foundation problems we outlined above, please do not hesitate to head over to our contact us page or fill out the form below to set up a free estimate for any of our services.
+If you've noticed any of the foundation problems we outlined above, please do not hesitate to head over to our contact us page.